 Precautions to Take While Using Suboxone

 Suboxone is widely considered by experts to be a safe drug, especially when considering its benefits.
 It is considered to have low misuse potential.
-At the same time, there are some precautions one should take when on Suboxone.
+At the same time, there are some precautions one should take when on Suboxone, such as:

 While very uncommon, some people can have a negative reaction to Suboxone.
 It’s important to alert your doctor to this as soon as possible if you think that might be occurring.